microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

     Can be a compiler error, runtime error, or causing previously Supported User Code to become unsupported.
     For example a Change could break user code by making it not compile, crash, no longer be Supported User Code, return incorrect results etc.
 -   Backwards Compatible Change: A change to The Package which does not Break any possible Supported User Code.
--   Incompatible Change: A Change to The Package which could break a Supported User.
+-   Incompatible Change: A Change to The Package which could break Supported User Code.

-The goal of this document is to justify having "Supported Patterns" as defined above, and to suggest some such patterns and explain their motivations.
+The goal of this document is to justify having "Supported Patterns" as defined above, and to provide some such patterns and explain their motivations.
+These patterns can then assist users and implementers of the Fluid Framework packages align on what is considered a breaking change in a way to enable Fluid Framework to continue to improve its APIs without breaking its users in minor versions.

 ## Why have Supported Patterns?